physx-is-fun/2D-Brown-motion/README.md

-# Részecske 2D Brown mozgása.
+# 2D Brown motion of a particle

-Itt szimulálhatjuk egyetlen részecske mozgását gázfázisban.
-Több mint 1000 szimuláció futtatásával megrajzolhatjuk a mozgások megtett útjának hisztogramját.
+Here we can simulate the movement of a single particle in the gas phase.
+By running more than 1000 simulations, we can draw a histogram of the path taken by the movements.

-Függőségek:
+## Dependencies:

 Labview 2023 Q1 Community Edition